Prophet60191/jarvis/jarvis/docs/TOOL_QUICK_REFERENCE.md

 - **File Location**: Must be in `jarvis/tools/plugins/` (not `tools/plugins/`)
 - **Function Name**: Becomes the tool name (use `get_current_time` not `get_time`)
 - **Descriptive Names**: Avoid generic names that might conflict
+- **Zero Built-in Tools**: Everything is plugin-based for maximum flexibility

 ## 📋 Essential Components